gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 ## Decoder Block

+On the otherside of FCN, **The decoder** takes a highdimensional feature vector, decodes features aggregated by encoder at multiple levels and generates a semantic segmentation mask.

-Each decoder block is consisting of Upsampler to collect input from a previous layer with smaller size, a concatenate function to add upsampled layer to the input of decoder then pass the resulting output to two layers of separable conv+batch normalization+ReLU activation function.
+In this project; each decoder block is consisting of Upsampler to collect input from a previous layer with smaller size, a concatenate function to add upsampled layer to the input of decoder then pass the resulting output to two layers of separable conv+batch normalization+ReLU activation function.

 ```python
 def decoder_block(small_ip_layer, large_ip_layer, filters):